Review gives Seguin goal early in OT, Stars beat Jets 3-2 - NewsBreak

 Review gives Seguin goal early in OT, Stars beat Jets 3-2

-DALLAS (AP) — Tyler Seguin scored 54 seconds into overtime on a play that required a review, and the Dallas Stars beat the Winnipeg Jets 3-2 on Wednesday night.
+DALLAS (AP) — Tyler Seguin and the Dallas Stars celebrated before they got the official word on his game-winning goal in overtime.

-Seguin’s shot in transition was stopped by Connor Hellebuyck, and the goalie reached for the puck in midair as Seguin sent it back toward the goal.
-The original call was that Josh Morrissey had kept the puck out the net with his stick, but a video review after play showed the puck across the goal line.

-The winning play came moments after Jake Oettinger made a pad save 1-on-1 against Morrissey at the other end.
-Dallas captain Jamie Benn secured the puck and went the other way with Seguin, who also had an assist.

 Scheifele and Benn converged for a loose puck, and Benn crumpled to the ice after the stick appeared to make contact with his face.
 Benn got up, but Scheifele was alone in the left circle soon after for a one-timer that beat Oettinger.